Prepositions of time in English (for, ago, since)

 Feel free to leave a comment if you find any errors or if you have any suggestions to make to improve this lesson.

 For is used to tell how long an action has been going on.
-For maybe is followed by a duration like 20 minutes, 2 hours, two weeks, three years, three days, six months, a long time…
+For may be followed by a duration like 20 minutes, 2 hours, two weeks, three years, three days, six months, a long time…

 - I have lived in Paris for three years.

-For employed with the present perfect (have been… + v-ing) in front of a time word indicates a length (the action is not over as we speak):
+For employed with the present perfect (have been… + v-ing) in front of a time word indicates a length of time (the action is not over as we speak):

 - I have lived in Japan for 3 years.